melodiaz23/learning-js/README.md

     // Another way to write it if:
     () => {...}
     // No arguments/parameters
-    //Empty pare of parentheses is required.
-    arg => {...}
+    // Empty pare of parentheses is required. arg => {...}
     // With ONE argument, parentheses can be omitted.
     (a, b) => a + b
-    //Exactly ONE expresion in function body
+    // Exactly ONE expresion in function body
-    //Curly braces can be omitted
+    // Curly braces can be omitted
     // If we omit the curly braces, we also must remove any return keyword.
-    // The result of this calculation will then always be returned.
+    // The result of this calculation will then always be returned. pName => ({name: pName})
+    // Extra parentheses are required around the object.

+Using arrow functions, curly braces can have two meanings:
+* Mark the function body (degault form)
+* Create an object wich you want to return (in shorter function body form)

 ### Callback functiones & functions in functions

 Different way of defining funtion:

 ### Default arguments & rest operator
 ### Bind() & More